 Friendship in ministry is one of the great side benefits of kingdom work.
 These colleagues were a source of great comfort to the apostle.
 This comfort came to Paul by their loyalty to him under times of duress.

 The Greek for “comfort” here is the only occurrence in the New Testament.
 It is a medical term meaning the comfort that relieves both mind and body.
 The word here means to kill pain or alleviate pain in suffering.
 Some believers are a pain in the neck.
 Others relieve pain.

 God expects us to alleviate pain in others.

 We cannot relieve the sufferings of others if we are legalistic.
 Pseudo spirituality always causes pain.
 If we are tied up in knots, we will not spiritually refresh other people.
 People who have illusions about themselves cannot bless others.
 They think that others cannot get along without them.

 The Christian who runs around trying to impress others cannot bless others.
 They intrude into the private affairs of others.
 Sometimes the reason people are so antagonistic toward us is that we are such jerks.
 That is why people are down on us.

-Are we a comfort to people or are we a headache to them?
+Are we comfort to people, or are we a headache to them?